eloritzkovitz/atlaset/docs/getstarted/get-started.md

 # Getting started

 Welcome to **Atlaset**!

 Atlaset helps you explore the world, track your travels and visualize your journeys on an interactive map.

-## What can you do with Atlaset?

-- **Browse the World Map:** Discover countries, regions and interesting facts.
-- **Track Your Visits:** Mark places you’ve visited and see your travel history.
-- **Plan and Manage Trips:** Create, edit and organize your trips with custom details.
-- **View Your Dashboard:** Get insights and stats about your travels.
-- **Test Your Knowledge:** Play some quizzes that test your knowledge of the world.
-- **Connect with Friends:** Share your journeys and see where your friends have been.
-- **Customize Your Experience:** Adjust map layers, settings and preferences.

-## Begin your journey
+## Start using Atlaset

-1. **Sign up or log in**
+### 1. Sign up or log in

-   **Create an account or log in** to start tracking your travels and saving your data.
+**Create an account or log in** to save your travel data and access Atlaset across sessions.

-   Note that guest mode is available for the Atlas page - your data will be saved locally and migrated upon account creation.
+You can also use **guest mode** on the Atlas page.
+Guest data is stored locally and can be migrated to your account when you create one.

-2. **Explore the map**
+### 2. Explore the Atlas

-   Use the interactive map to browse countries and regions.
-Click on a country to see details.
+Open the **Atlas** to explore the interactive world map.
+Browse countries, select a country to view its details, and use the available map tools to customize your view.

+### 3. Track your visits

+Mark countries you've visited or want to visit.
+Visits can be tracked through your trips or manually using the appropriate country lists.

+Your visited countries are used throughout Atlaset, including your Atlas, exploration progress and travel statistics.

+For more information, see [Tracking your visits](/docs/getstarted/tracking-your-visits).

-3. **Add your first trip**
+### 4. Create your first trip

-   Go to the **Trips** page to create a new trip.
-Add destinations, dates and notes to remember your adventures.
+Open **Trips** and create a trip to record one of your journeys.
+Add destinations, dates and other details to build a record of your travel.

-4. **Check your dashboard**
+### 5. Explore your progress

-   Visit the **Dashboard** to view your travel stats, achievements and recent activity.
+Visit **Dashboard** to see an overview of your travel activity and statistics, or open **Explore** to browse countries, reference data and your exploration progress.

-5. **Invite or find friends**
-   Connect with friends to share your journeys and compare your travel maps.

-6. **Customize your settings**
-   Adjust your app preferences and experience in the **Settings** menu.
+### 6. Discover more

+Once you've explored the basics, try **Quizzes**, customize your Atlas, search for countries, or connect with friends.

+See [Using Atlaset](/docs/getstarted/using-atlaset) for an overview of the application's main areas and features.

 ## Need help?

-- Use the **Help** panel to find guides on customization and more.
+Use the **Help** panel to access the Atlaset documentation and find guides for specific features.

 Enjoy exploring with Atlaset!